Complete a statutory declaration

 Updated: 22 September 2021

 Commonwealth statutory declarations cannot be witnessed remotely or via video conferencing technology.
 You must sign your statutory declaration in the physical presence of an approved witness.
-You cannot use an electronic or digital signature a statutory declaration.
+You cannot use an electronic or digital signature on a statutory declaration.

 For information about Commonwealth statutory declarations for travel exemptions visit the Department of Home Affairs website or call 131 881 (in Australia) or +61 2 6196 0196 (outside Australia).